-- 1.2.1 In this WEM Procedure, unless the contrary intention is expressed: - (a) Terms used have the same meaning as those given in the WEM Rules (made pursuant to the Electricity Industry (Wholesale Electricity Market) Regulations 2004). - (b) To the extent that this procedure is contrary or inconsistent with the WEM Rules, the WEM Rules shall prevail to the extent of the inconsistency. - (c) A reference to the WEM Rules or WEM Procedures includes any associated forms required or contemplated by the WEM Rules or WEM Procedures. - (d) Words expressed in the singular include the plural and vice versa. - 1.2.2 References to the WEM Rules in this Procedure in square brackets [WEM Rule #] are included for convenience only and do not form part of this Procedure. - 1.2.3 References to the WEM Rules within this WEM Procedure are current as of 22 July 2023.1 - 1.2.4 Terms defined in the Electricity Industry Act 2004, the WEM Regulations and the WEM Rules have the same meanings in this Procedure unless the context requires otherwise.
+- 1.2.1 In this WEM Procedure, unless the contrary intention is expressed: - (a) Terms used have the same meaning as those given in the WEM Rules (made pursuant to the Electricity Industry (Wholesale Electricity Market) Regulations 2004).
+(WEM Regulations)). - (b) To the extent that this procedure is contrary or inconsistent with the WEM Rules, the WEM Rules shall prevail to the extent of the inconsistency. - (c) A reference to the WEM Rules or WEM Procedures includes any associated forms required or contemplated by the WEM Rules or WEM Procedures. - (d) Words expressed in the singular include the plural and vice versa. - 1.2.2 References to the WEM Rules in this Procedure in square brackets [WEM Rule #] are included for convenience only and do not form part of this Procedure. - 1.2.3 References to the WEM Rules within this WEM Procedure are current as of 22 July 2023 to the WEM Rules as in force at 20 November 2024.1 - 1.2.4 Terms defined in the Electricity Industry Act 2004, the WEM Regulations and the WEM Rules have the same meanings in this Procedure unless the context requires otherwise.